handsontable/handsontable/docs/content/guides/rows/row-hiding.md

 ::: only-for react
 ::: tip
 To use the Handsontable API, you'll need access to the Handsontable instance.
-You can do that by utilizing a reference to the `HotTable` component, and reading its `hotIntance` property.
+You can do that by utilizing a reference to the `HotTable` component, and reading its `hotInstance` property.

 For more information, see the [`Instance Methods`](@/guides/react-methods.md) page.
 :::